usefulmove/note/README.md

 ## Installation

 ### Option 1: From a clone (recommended)
-Install from a local checkout so you can run `sonia` from anywhere:
+Install from a local checkout so you can run `esposa` from anywhere:

 ```bash
 pipx install .